Skip to content

 “Dedication.
 Consistency and Discipline.
 That's What I Live By.”
 An Interview with Boxer Dan Azeez

-We chatted to Dan Azeez on his journey into boxing, his inspirations and what the next five years have in-store for him… Read on to learn more…
+We chatted to Dan Azeez on his journey into boxing, his inspirations and what the next five years have in-store for him… Azeez spoke about his life motto “Dedication.
+Consistency and Discipline” in both performance and mindset being the tool to helping him overcome his recent setback in the ring.

 Tell us a little bit about your journey into boxing… You initially planned a career in the city after your degree in accounting, what made you begin your journey into boxing?